-Distances between the UTs and the Combined Coudé Laboratory (CCL) range between 48 m for UT2 and 69 m for UT1.
-A trade-off analysis between solutions based on mirrors, prisms, lenses, and fibres pointed towards a full-optics solution.
-The chosen design with the position of the 11 optical elements is shown in the second figure below.
-The Coudé train picks up the light with a prism at the level of the Nasmyth-B platform and routes the beam through the UT mechanical structure down to the UT Coudé room, and farther to the CCL along the existing incoherent light ducts.
+Distances between each UT and the Combined Coudé Laboratory (CCL) range between 48 m for UT2 and 69 m for UT1.
+A trade-off analysis between solutions based on mirrors, prisms, lenses, and fibres, points towards a full-optics solution.
+The chosen design with the position of the 11 optical elements is shown below in the second figure.
+The Coudé train picks up the light through a prism at the level of the Nasmyth-B platform and routes the beam through the UT mechanical structure down to the UT Coudé room, and farther to the CCL along the existing incoherent light ducts.
 The four trains relay a field of 17 arcsec around the acquired object to the CCL.
 The selected concept to convey the light of the telescope from the Nasmyth-B focus to the entrance of the tunnel in the Coudé room (CR) below each UT is based on a set of 6 prisms (with some power).
 The light is directed from the UT’s Coudé room towards the CCL using 2 large lenses.
 The beams from the four UTs meet in the CCL, where mode selection and beam conditioning is performed by the fore-optics of the Front-End sub-system.

 The Front Ends

 The Front-End transports the beam received from the Coudé, once corrected for atmospheric dispersion by the ADC, to the common focal plane where the pickups for the spectrograph fiber feeds are located.
-While performing such a beam conditioning the Front-End applies pupil and field stabilization.
+While performing such a beam conditioning, the Front-End can apply pupil and field stabilizations.
 These are achieved via two independent control loops each composed of a technical camera and a tip-tilt stage.
 Another dedicated stage delivers a focusing function.
 In addition, the Front-End handles the injection of the calibration light, prepared in the Calibration Unit, into the fibers and then into the spectrograph.
 As calibration sources, ESPRESSO is equiped with a laser frequency comb (LFC), two ThAr lamps (one for simultaneous reference and one for calibration) and a calibration light is foreseen to be composed of two ThAr, one for simultaneous Fabry-Pérot calibration.
-A toggling mechanism handles the selection between the possible observational modes in a passive way.
+A toggling mechanism handles the selection between the possible observing modes in a passive way.